MUSCULOSKELETAL DEFORMITIES HOUSTON, TX

 Musculoskeletal injuries and diseases affect the body’s bones, joints, muscles, tendons, and ligaments.
 Often, these injuries occur as the result of trauma – a slip and fall accident, for instance.
 Or, wear and tear over time can result in injury, such as hip joint wear due to osteoarthritis.
 However, in some cases, musculoskeletal deformities cause limited mobility, pain, stiffness, uneven gaits, and other symptoms.

-If you are suffering from a musculoskeletal deformity, Contact us here at Orthopedic Associates to schedule a consultation at one of our 5 areas in Houston orthopaedic surgery offices to discuss your symptoms and learn more about musculoskeletal deformities treatment options.
+If you are suffering from a musculoskeletal deformity, Contact us here at Orthopaedic Associates to schedule a consultation at one of our 5 areas in Houston orthopaedic surgery offices to discuss your symptoms and learn more about congenital musculoskeletal deformities treatment options.

 What Are Musculoskeletal Deformities?